SanteonNL/shared-care-planning/input/pagecontent/authorization.md

 New members can only be added to the Care Team of the Care Plan by with explicit consent of the Patient.
 This responsibility lies with the Care Plan Service.
 The CPS must be able to contact the Patient and handle the proces of requesting consent.
 The same goes for Care Plan Contributors that enter a Care Team with existing data; those must verify with the Patient that the existing data is being shared within the context of the Care Plan and Care Team.

 ### Methods of Patients' consent
-The methods of consent must be either in physical interaction with the Patient (at the desk), by physical channels such as mail or with modification digital methods such as e-mail or SMS notifications of digital consent forms with the contemporary authentication methods that are already in place.
+The methods of consent must be either in physical interaction with the Patient (at the desk), by physical channels such as mail or with digital methods such as e-mail or SMS notifications to digital consent forms protected by contemporary authentication methods that are already in place.

 #### (Lack of) cryptographic consent
 In the current authentication landscape of the Netherlands, cryptographic proof of end-user consent is not in sight on the short term.
 The solution we propose is based on a) consent of the user and b) the due-diligence of the CPS and the CPC in some cases.
 We choose not to put the emphasis on capturing proof of consent with cryptographic methods, knowing that such technology will eventually become part of the EU Digital Identity Wallet infrastructure signing function.